Marracash: Career

-After the release of the collective album Genesis with the artists of the Rock Music of 2013, on 20 January 2015, he published his fourth studio album Status which reached the number 2 position of the Italian Albums Chart and 32 of the Swiss Charts.
-From the album he releases the homonymous single "Status", which peaked at number 2 of Italian Singles Chart, "Senza un posto nel mondo" with Tiziano Ferro, "In radio" and "Niente canzoni d'amore" with Federica Abbate.
+He worked on the collective album Genesis with the artists of the Rock Music of 2013.
+On 20 January 2015, he released his fourth album Status, which reached number 2 on the Italian Albums Chart and 32 on the Swiss charts.
+From the album he released the single "Status", which peaked at number 2 on the Italian Singles Chart, "Senza un posto nel mondo" with Tiziano Ferro, "In radio", and "Niente canzoni d'amore" with Federica Abbate.

-In 2016 the rapper announced the release of a studio album with Gué Pequeno.
-Published on 24 June of the same year, the album is entitled Santeria and is composed of fifteen tracks, which became his first number one album.
-The forerunner single "Nulla accade", released on 7 June, is certified double platinum and reaches position number 16 of the Italian Singles Chart.
+In June 2016 the rapper released a studio album with Gué Pequeno.
+Titled Santeria and comprising fifteen tracks, it became his first number one album.
+The forerunner single "Nulla accade", released on 7 June, was certified double platinum and reached number 16 on the Italian Singles Chart.

-After the release of the album collecting hits for the 10th anniversary of Marracashs release, on 12 June 2019, he published the collaboration with singer Elodie, "Margarita", which peaked at number nine of Singles Chart and selling over 100,000 copies in Italy.
-On 31 October 2019, the sixth album of the rapper Persona is released.
-The album peaked at number one of FIMI Chart and receiving the double platinum certification.
-It was supported by several hit singles, including "Marylean", with Salmo and Nitro, "Crudelia - I nervi" and his number one song" Supreme - L'ego".
-On 6 March 2020 he released a new track "Neon - Le Ali" featuring Italian songwriter Elisa, peaking at number five of Italian Singles Chart.
-In 2020 the rapper collaborated with Dardust in "Defuera" and the third lead single from Persona "Sport - I muscoli", which peaked at number three of Italian Chart.
+He released an album collecting his hits for the 10th anniversary of Marracashs release.
+On 12 June 2019, he released a collaboration with singer Elodie, "Margarita", which peaked at number 9 on the Singles Chart and sold over 100,000 copies in Italy.
+On 31 October 2019, Marracash released his sixth album, Persona.
+It peaked at number one on the FIMI Chart and received double platinum certification.
+It was supported by several hit singles, including "Marylean", with Salmo and Nitro, "Crudelia - I nervi" and the number one song" Supreme - L'ego".
+On 6 March 2020 he released a new track, "Neon - Le Ali", featuring the Italian songwriter Elisa, which peaked at number five on the Italian Singles Chart.
+In 2020 the rapper collaborated with Dardust on "Defuera" and the third lead single from Persona "Sport - I muscoli", which peaked at number three on the Italian chart.

-On 17 November 2021, Marracash surprisingly announced on Instagram his seventh studio album Noi, loro, gli altri (Us, Them, The Others), which was released two days later.
+On 17 November 2021, Marracash announced on Instagram a studio album Noi, loro, gli altri ("Us, Them, The Others"), which was released two days later.
 The album, consisting of fourteen tracks, was entirely produced by Zef and Marz and features three guests: Gué Pequeno, Calcutta and Blanco.
-The first extract from the album was "Crazy Love", promoted by the related music video, starring his ex-girlfriend Elodie.
+The first track released from the album was "Crazy Love", which was accompanied by a music video starring his ex-girlfriend Elodie.

+On 13 December 2024, Marracash released another album È finita la pace.
+It features a song with the same title as the album, which became a certified Gold track by the end of 2024 and currently sits at Double Platinum.
+The track was written entirely by Marracash and was produced by his trusted associates Marz and Zef.
+With the release of È finita la pace, certain critics have described Marracash as having his own genre: the "Marracash genre."
+The album was nominated for the Rockol Awards 2025.
+The album has been described as dark, one that "absorbs truth and spits it out" while also being a true and personal manifesto in an age where copy-and-paste models of music and industrial productions predominate.